 Yes, you can set up automatic file synchronization, file replication or file backup, using one of the following tools: 1) Use the Windows Task Scheduler and the ViceVersa Command Line (ViceVersa PRO and PLUS).
 Command line options for ViceVersa are documented in the help file.
 2) Use VVScheduler (ViceVersa PRO).
 VVScheduler is included in the ViceVersa PRO download and can be accessed from the 'Tools' menu.
 VVScheduler can schedule multiple profiles to run periodically at a certain time.
 3) Use VVLauncher (ViceVersa PRO).
 VVLauncher is included in the ViceVersa PRO download.
 VVLauncher can schedule one profile at a time and can run it as soon as file changes are detected in folders.
 4) Use VVEngine See the different tools' capabilities in the Scheduling Comparison Chart

 It is quite rare to exceed 259 characters for a file path name.
-If that is needed, ViceVersa PRO 2 now supports long path names exceeding 259 chars.
+If that is needed, ViceVersa PRO supports long path names exceeding 259 chars.
 To enable this in a specific folder use the prefix "\\?\".
 To specify a UNC path, use the "\\?\UNC\" prefix.

 ViceVersa treats Outlook Files (.PST) as any other file.
 When synchronization is activated, ViceVersa overwrites the older PST file with the newer PST file, based on the files' timestamps.
 Please note: ViceVersa does not synchronize individual Outlook e-mails, contacts, appointments.